The United Strings of Color string quartet formed in September 2018 with the purpose of encouraging all young people to play classical music.

+In the 2018-19 season, the quartet studied and performed music by under-represented female composers, including two African Americans, Florence Price and Undine Smith Moore.
+The members were Kennedy Mitchell, Felicia Adizue, Jolie Duquene, and Lexi Etienne.
 In August of 2019 they were invited to perform on both days of the African American Cultural Festival in Raleigh.
 Here is a short clip of their presentation of Nobody Knows the Trouble I’ve Seen by Undine Smith Moore.

 In the 2019-20 season the Quartet incorporated two new members, Cameron Thomas and Kenza Ngatchou, who joined Kennedy Mitchell and Lexi Etienne in preparing a program of music with African connections.
 Before the COVID-19 pandemic cancelled live events, United Strings of Color played for Jack and Jill, the Durham Symphony’s Holiday Concert, and the Omega Psi Phi Quiz Bowl.
 They were also ready to premiere Ijapa and Mr. Igbin, a commissioned work by Elmer Gibson, that features a Yoruba Tale with narration and original art by Poe Elementary students.

 The 2020-21 group, with Sterling Elliott replacing Kenza as the group’s violist, recorded Ijapa and Mr. Igbin to be able to share this unique piece with the public while live performance was still impossible.
 Meet the quartet and local composer, Elmer Gibson, and enjoy this African Tale narrated by Heather Elliott.